 ```

-- ``: The priority of this URL relative to other pages on your site (ranges from 0.0 to 1.0).
+- <priority>: The priority of the page relative to other pages on the site (0.0 to 1.0).